deepak251222/User-Registration-Login-with-passwrod-Hashing-and-JWT-Token/README.md

 # User-Registration-Login-with-passwrod-Hashing-and-JWT-Token
-User Registration and User Login with Password Hashing and JWT Token
+Project: User Registration and Login with Password Hashing and JWT Token

-if want see Output please go to  Imgs click  "Create Imgs" then able to seen all Images.

-User Registration and Login REST API | Spring Boot,Spring MVC,Hibernate,PostMan May 2023
-• Developed a Rest API using Spring Boot,Hibernate and MySQL DB.
+Description:
+Developed a secure and efficient User Registration and Login system using modern authentication techniques.
+The system incorporated password hashing for enhanced security and utilized JWT (JSON Web Token) for managing user sessions.

+Technologies Used:
+- Spring Boot
+- Java
+- Spring Security
+- BCrypt (for password hashing)
+- JSON Web Tokens (JWT)

+Key Contributions:
+- Designed and implemented RESTful API endpoints for user registration and login functionalities.
+- Utilized Spring Security for secure authentication and authorization mechanisms.
-• Implemented user registration and login functionality with password hashing using Bcrypt.
+- Implemented password hashing using BCrypt to store user passwords securely in the database.
-• Handled error and exception handling scenarios for better user experience.
-• Utilized Postman for testing and validation of the API endpoints
+- Utilized JWT for token-based authentication, ensuring efficient and stateless user sessions.
+- Developed token refresh functionality to manage token expiration and provide a seamless user experience.
+- Conducted thorough testing to validate the API's functionality and security, including unit tests and integration testing.
+- Implemented data validation and error handling to ensure data integrity and improve the API's robustness.
+- Documented the API endpoints and authentication flow to assist developers and stakeholders in integrating and understanding the functionality.
+- Utilized version control (e.g., Git) to track code changes and enable collaboration with the development team.

+Results:
+- Successfully delivered a secure and user-friendly User Registration and Login system, enhancing the overall security of user credentials.
+- Improved user experience by implementing token-based authentication, eliminating the need for maintaining server-side sessions.
+- Enhanced data privacy and security through password hashing, preventing unauthorized access to user passwords.
+- Received positive feedback from the development team and project stakeholders for meeting project objectives and delivering high-quality code.